gitworkflows/meshplay/docs/pages/extensibility/ui.md

 ## Designing Custom Components for Meshplay Extension Point

-The Meshplay extension points are the way to extend meshery and derive the more custom use-cases out of it.
+The Meshplay extension points are the way to extend meshplay and derive the more custom use-cases out of it.
 We already have an extension point called MeshMap.
 Meshplay can provide the extension point in various ways by providing the feature of custom-components.
-One of the example where these custom components are used is RJSF forms in meshery-extension
+One of the example where these custom components are used is RJSF forms in meshplay-extension

 ### Extensibility: RJSF Custom Component

-RJSFWrapperComponent are the customizations done on RJSF forms overriding the default behaviour of meshery-ui rjsf forms.
+RJSFWrapperComponent are the customizations done on RJSF forms overriding the default behaviour of meshplay-ui rjsf forms.
 The [Rjsf forms are wrapped](https://github.com/khulnasoft/meshplay/blob/0bc68d1cd0ba80a565afa68bce80899c22db9a2e/ui/components/MeshplayMeshInterface/PatternService/RJSF.js#L66) under these component to receive the custom-props from Meshplay-extension.
 {% capture code_content %} <RJSFWrapperComponent {...props}>
 <RJSFForm